 Karnataka DCET 2019 Exam Pattern

 B.E.
 Examination Pattern – Those who want to take admission into 2nd and 3rd year engineering will have to give DCET 2019.
 The candidates will be given 2 OMR sheets.
-The top OMR sheet will be used for marking the answers and putting the thumb impression.
+The top OMR sheet will be used for marking the answers and later scanning & evaluation.
 The bottom one will be for reference purpose and can be carried by the candidate.
 It should be kept with them for at least a year.
 Other details are as follows:

 - Nature of the Examination: Multiple Choice Question (MCQ) type.